jamulussoftware/jamulus/CONTRIBUTING.md

 - **Windows 10** or later
 - **macOS 10.10** or later
 - **Ubuntu 20.04** or later, **Debian 11** or later, most Linux flavors with recent enough Qt versions.
-(Currently, it may still build on Ubuntu 18.04 and Debian 10, but the binaries built by Github will not run on those versions)
+(Currently, it may still build on Ubuntu 18.04 and Debian 10, but the binaries built by Github will not run on those versions.)

 _While Android and iOS aren't officially supported, please don't break their builds._

 Please try to avoid breaking any build by introducing platform-specific code.
+Check the Github builds all worked before raising a pull request.
-Check to see if any newly introduced Qt calls, parameters, properties or constants are available in the minimum supported Qt version, which is currently **5.9**.
+Check to see if any newly introduced Qt calls, parameters, properties or constants are available in the minimum supported Qt version, which is currently **5.12.2**.
 Note that code _style_ in a file may be Qt 4.x.
-While you should normally stick to existing style, if you make large-scale modifications, updating to Qt 5.9 style is recommended.
+While you should normally stick to existing style, if you make large-scale modifications, updating to Qt 5.12.2 style is recommended.
 Maintain C++11 compatibility throughout the code.

 ### Dependencies

 If your code requires new dependencies, ensure that they are available on all supported platforms and that their inclusion has been discussed and approved.
+Include the `AUTOBUILD: Please build all targets` tag in your pull request to confirm Github builds for all supported platforms are successful.

 ### User experience